lucasdipaula/lucasdipaula/README.md

 </p>

 ---
 ✨ I'm a Information System's student at UFMG (Brazil) and a junior software engineer.
 I love programming and learn new things everyday!
-I’m currently working on a project with NodeJS, React and MongoDB.
+I’m currently working on projects with ReactJS, React Native and NextJS 🚀

 My goal is to become a better software engenieer everyday and be able to do what I love most, spend time with my family and coding.